How does the audit work?

 - Avoidable delay as judged with hindsight by the GP

 Tailored data feedback is then provided to GP practices to support learning and quality improvement.

 The NCDA is not currently an ongoing annual audit.
-The most recent national cycle of the NCDA launched in 2019 and completes in early 2021.
+The most recent national cycle of the NCDA launched in 2019 and completed in 2021.
 This cycle asked GPs to audit cancer diagnoses made in 2018.